 The open filament protection relies on the non-ZVS circuit of the IR2520D, enabled when pin VCO reaches 4.6V.
-Should an open filament lamp fault occur, hard-switching will occur at the half-bridge and the non-ZVS circuit inside the IR2520 will detect this condition, increase the frequency each cycle and shut down when VCO decreases below 0.85V; both gate driver outputs will be latched 'low'.
+Should an open filament lamp fault occur, hard-switching will occur at the half-bridge and the non-ZVS circuit inside the IR2520 will detect this condition, increase the frequency each cycle and shut down when VCO decreases below 1V; both gate driver outputs will be latched 'low'.
 This will prevent hard-switching and damaging of the half-bridge MOSFETs.

-Fig. 7.3 shows the VCO pin and VS pin at the shutdown with open filament.
-As you can see, at startup the VCO pin charges from 0V up to 4.6V, at 4.6V the non-ZVS circuit is enabled, CVCO discharges and the frequency increases.
-When the voltage at the VCO pin decreases below 0.85V we have latched shutdown.
-Fig. 7.4 shows the voltage at the VCO pin (HB Voltage) at the shutdown with a shorter time scale.
+Fig. 7.3 shows the pin VCO and pin VS at the shutdown with open filament.
+As you can see, at startup pin VCO charges from 0V up to 4.6V, at 4.6V the non-ZVS circuit is enabled, CVCO discharges and the frequency increases.
+When the voltage on pin VCO decreases below 1V we have latched shutdown.

+Fig. 7.4 shows pin VCO and pin VS (HB Voltage) at the shutdown with a shorter time scale.
 The FMIN pin can be used as trigger as this pin transitions from 5V to COM when the IC enters fault mode or UVLO-.